 After establishing a diagnosis defining the severity of gum disease, a personalized treatment plan can be developed with you.
 In milder forms with little or no bone loss, one or two visits with our hygiene team may bring the condition under control.
 When you leave our office with a strategy for daily home care and an established schedule for maintenance, little additional treatment may be needed.

-Dr. Reese may suggest a medicated rinse, an electric toothbrush, a Waterpik, or other specific strategies to help you with your ongoing efforts.
+Dr. Reese and Dr. Harvey may suggest a medicated rinse, an electric toothbrush, a Waterpik, or other specific strategies to help you with your ongoing efforts.
 Remember, gum disease can be controlled but not cured.
 Dedicated daily efforts must be consistent to control the disease.

 Regular home care is critical to arrest the progression of gum disease.
 Within a few hours of a careful cleaning, the bacteria begin to repopulate and adhere to the teeth.
 Plaque left undisturbed will start to harden and mineralize within 24 hours.
 And deeper gum pockets require even more diligence to prevent the bacteria from burrowing further into the foundation of your teeth.